Observations in TNG: "Final Mission"

 "Silicon Avatar"

-It looks like the wall and the steps were digitally retouched to exhibit more or a surface structure in HD.
+It looks like the wall and the steps were digitally retouched to exhibit more of a surface structure in HD.

 Another shot of the USS Enterprise-D and the garbage scow in orbit of Gamelan V. The shot in with the ships and the planet in TNG-R.

 A wire-frame graphic of the garbage scow.
-This 3D display too was reconstructed for TNG.
+This 3D display too was reconstructed for TNG-R. The model is just as crude as in the original but appropriately less blurred.

 The model of the garbage scow and the attached thruster modules are really seen up close in these screenshots.
 The close-ups of the freighter hull are comparably noisy in HD.